CsuFatfish/rocketmq-extensions/README.md

 2. Design elastic scaling to scale producers and consumers in producer and consumer clusters through RPC communication or network communication.

-3. Several commonly used functions are implemented through the RocketMQ client in the rocketmq-tools package.
+3. Several commonly used features are implemented through the RocketMQ client in the rocketmq-tools package.
 Calling the API is actually performing network communication, that is, the obtained information is not real-time information, but the information of the previous snapshot status.
 Fetching real-time status will be considered later.